ejp-rd-vp/query-builder-catalogue-directory/README.md

 - `cd portal`
 - `npm i` to install missing dependencies.
-- `node portal.js localhost 3002` to make the portal available at http://localhost:3002.
+- `node portal.js $PORT` to to start the web service.
+- The portal will be available at http://localhost:$PORT.

 ## Used Libraries